“Out of the Past” is Jacques Tourneur’s best film and a great sampler of the film noir genre, which in 1947 was in its peak.

 “Out of the Past” is directed with great taste and technical skill by Jacques Tourneur, still an underestimated filmmaker, who had also helmed the cult movies “Cat People” and “I Walked With a Zombie.”

-The success of this picture catapulted the perfectly-cast Mitchum, who had begun his career in small roles in the 1940s, into major stardom, cementing his iconic screen persona as one of Hollywood’s coolest actors around.
+The success of this picture catapulted the perfectly-cast Mitchum, who had begun his career in small roles in the 1940s, into major stardom, cementing his iconic screen persona as one of Hollywood’s coolest and most macho actors around.

 “Out of the Past” was remade in 1984 by Taylor Hackford in a color version titled “Against All Odds,” with Jeff Bridges in Mitchum’s part and Rachel Ward in Greer’s.

 Robert Mitchum (Jeff Bailey)

 Kirk Douglas (Whit Sterling)

 Richard Webb (Jim)